 At line 24 the value of ChancesLeft is communicated to the user.

-We have one more example of the visiblity of system status in our code.
+We have one more example of the visibility of system status in our code.
 At line 41 of Listing 1 the completed payroll record of a single employee is appended to the main payroll list.
 In the next line the user is given the message that record has been saved.
 This is shown in Fig 6 below.

 Visibility of System Status: Summary